hackclub/hackclub/workshops/interactive_sketch/README.md

 }
 ```

-Everything between those two curly braces will be run automatically when the user presses their mouse.
+Everything between these two curly braces will be run automatically when the user presses their mouse.

-Inside this function, let's add our super easy `initStrokes()` helper method.
+Inside this function, let's add another helper function, `initStrokes()`.

 ```js
 p.mousePressed = function() {